benjamin-heasly/geffenlab-ephys-pipeline/cortex-user-setup.md

 # Choose "yes" to automatically initialize conda for shell.
 ```

-To finish installing conda you'll need to log out from cortex and log in again.
+To finish installing conda you'll need to log out from your terminal, then open a new one.

 ```
-# from cortex
+# from cortex terminal
 exit

-# from local
-ssh -Y ben@128.91.19.199
 ```

-Check that conda is installed for your cortex user.
+Open a new terminal on your cortex remote desktop, via `Activities` in the upper left.

 ```
+# from new cortex terminal
 conda --version
 # expect conda 24.5.0
 ```

-## Conda environment (cortex)
+## cortex Conda environment

 With conda installed we can create our own conda environment for running Nextflow pipelines.
 The environment is defined here in this repo in [geffen-pipelines.yml](./geffen-pipelines.yml).
-It's the same one we used locally, above, for WSL.
+It's the same environment we used above, for your local lab machine.
 To create and activate the environment on cortex:

 ```
-cd ~/nextflow
+cd /vol/cortex/cd4/geffenlab/nextflow/geffenlab-ephys-pipeline
-conda env create -f geffenlab-ephys-pipeline/geffen-pipelines.yml conda activate geffen-pipelines
+conda env create -f geffen-pipelines.yml conda activate geffen-pipelines
 ```

-Check that the environment is active and has the expected version of Java
+Verify that the environment is active and has the expected version of Java installed:

 ```
 java -version
 # expect openjdk version "17.0.14" 2025-01-21 LTS
 ```

+After all of this, you should be able to go on to [cortex-first-run.md](./cortex-first-run.md) to try a pipeline run with known data.

+# Other cortex setup for Geffen lab

+In addition to your own user setup above, we had some setup on cortex for the whole lab.
+You don't need to run the steps below yourself, but we do want the lab to have this documentation.

+## data directories

+The Geffen lab is assigned the following storage directory on cortex: `/vol/cortex/cd4/geffenlab/`.

+We created several subdirectories to organized things:
+ - `/vol/cortex/cd4/geffenlab/nextflow`: pipelines code, Nextflow executable, and Nextflow logs and working directories (shared by all lab members)
+ - `/vol/cortex/cd4/geffenlab/raw_data`: raw nerual and behavioral data uploaded from lab machines (subdirectories per experimenter, subject, and session date)
+ - `/vol/cortex/cd4/geffenlab/processed_data`: intermediate pipeline outputs and logs (subdirectories per experimenter, subject, and session date)
+ - `/vol/cortex/cd4/geffenlab/analysis`: pipeline results, downloadable figures and data pickles (subdirectories per experimenter, subject, and session date)

 ## Nextflow

-Install the [Nextflow](https://www.nextflow.io/) pipeline tool into the geffenlab data directory.
-Someone might have done this already, in which case you're all set.
+We installed the [Nextflow](https://www.nextflow.io/) pipeline tool into the geffenlab `nextflow/` subdirectory.

 ```
 cd /vol/cortex/cd4/geffenlab/nextflow